top of page

 ABOUT

-Robin is an Associate Marriage and Family Therapist who has graduated with a Master's in Clinical Psychology from Notre Dame de Namur University in Belmont, CA. She has a background in behavioral health, education, transitional youth, addiction and recovery services, and suicide prevention.
+Robin is an Licensed Marriage and Family Therapist who has graduated with a Master's in Clinical Psychology from Notre Dame de Namur University in Belmont, CA. She has a background in behavioral health, education, transitional youth, addiction and recovery services, and suicide prevention.
 She has worked with couples who have adult children struggling with mental illnesses such as addiction, depression, and anxiety.
 She has experience working in diverse cultures and backgrounds in outpatient clinics, large healthcare systems, and private practices.
 She believes everyone has a voice and deserves to feel safe, respected, and heard.
 Robin encourages her clients to connect by offering a safe, nurturing environment, enabling clients to feel supported and valued.

 With 30 years of marriage and parenting four children, Robin's personal experience has given her a unique perspective to help her clients explore, reconnect, and rediscover their "sparkle."
 She understands the challenges of working, parenting, and finding time for self-care while strengthening personal and professional relationships.
 She works with couples, individuals, and family systems to develop improved communication, respect, and love.
 She helps couples and individuals through life transitions such as a new home, first child, loss of career, or loss of a loved one by exploring coping skills to reduce stressors and move towards healing.
 In addition, Robin works with couples to become more self-aware of their behavior and how it affects their loved ones.